silviot/edx-platform-wiki/Internationalization-and-localization.md

         $ tx pull -l es_419
         $ rake i18n:generate

-5. When you launch your LMS instance you launch it with the environment:
+5. When you launch your LMS instance you can launch it normally and things should display properly.
+However, if in Step 3 you created a special "dev_LANGUAGECODE" file, you'll need to launch the LMS with the environment file explicitly stated:

         $ rake lms[dev_es,0.0.0.0:8000]